-Oh, and since it’s all natural, a light spray can be helpful for other skin conditions, especially where irritation and inflammation are concerned.
+Oh, and since it’s all natural and soothing, a light spray can be helpful for other inflammatory or sensitive skin conditions.
 Light sunburns often need moisture to heal, and rashes, eczema and bug bites love skin-soothing ingredients like aloe vera and rose water.
 So it’s perfectly safe and gentle enough for angry, irritated skin.

 While I don’t recommend coating inflamed skin too heavily (it needs to breathe a bit), a light spritz here and there can be just what your skin needs to calm irritation and promote cell turnover.